Marvel's Spider-Man (video game): Plot

 Spider-Man gradually takes back the city, defeating Electro, Vulture, Rhino, and Scorpion.
 Mary Jane infiltrates Norman's penthouse and learns that Oscorp developed Devil's Breath to cure Norman's terminally ill son Harry.
 As a child, Martin was a test subject for the cure, gaining his abilities in an explosion of energy that also killed his parents and caused his hatred for Norman.
 She also learns that an antidote for Devil's Breath exists and that Martin has stolen it.
 Spider-Man tracks down and defeats Martin, but Otto arrives, brutalizes Spider-Man, and escapes with the antidote and Norman.
 While Spider-Man recovers, Miles is bitten by an Oscorp genetically modified spider that Mary Jane unknowingly carried from Norman's penthouse.

-Wounded, Peter builds himself an armored suit and confronts Otto atop Oscorp Tower, rescuing Norman.
-Otto reveals that he knows Peter's secret identity and a battle ensues.
-Spider-Man retrieves the antidote and defeats Otto, leaving him to be arrested.
+Peter builds himself an armored “Anti-Ock” suit and confronts Otto atop Oscorp Tower, rescuing Norman.
+Otto reveals that he knows Peter's secret identity.
+Spider-Man defeats Otto and retrieves the antidote, leaving a motionless Otto to be arrested.
 Peter is forced to choose between using the limited cure to save May from her imminent death or synthesizing a vaccine for the infected masses; he decides to save everyone.
 Before she dies, May reveals that she knows he is Spider-Man and is proud of him.

 Three months later, New York has returned to normal, and Peter and Mary Jane rekindle their relationship.
 Miles reveals to Peter that he has gained spider-like powers, prompting Peter to reveal his own.
 Having resigned as mayor in disgrace, Norman enters a secret laboratory where Harry is kept in stasis with a black, web-like substance.
 (Note: Identified off-screen as the Venom symbiote) As Norman places his hand on the tank, the substance reacts and copies him.